qalid7/compath/README.md

 ## Post processsing

 A likely scenario is to see a lot of rubbish being detected outside the tissue regions.
-Simply because our algorithm hasn't seen enough "negative" examples from a chohort other than Lung TRACERx.
+This happens simply because our algorithm hasn't seen enough 'negative non-cell' events from a chohort other than Lung TRACERx.
 Though much of this rubbish should be avoided with tissue segmentation, however, we provide a simple MATLAB script for post processing (cleaning) under: post_proc.
+This script should also create a summary for all slides in one table: number and relative percentage of cells identified for each class.

 ## Test data (LATTICe-A annotations)